Building the Future of Work as a Place Where We All Want to Work

-What is your advice for organizations that want to foster a diverse and inclusive mindset and culture?
+What is your advice for organizations that want to drive real progress on DEI initiatives?

 Employees want to integrate work and play.
 They want to feel connected, to feel like life inside and outside of work matters.
 They bring something unique to conversations.
-When an executive or manager isn’t authentic, the people working for that person aren’t going to believe the company cares—even if you have a diversity and inclusion program.
-My view is that the best next-generation companies will be both great at business and great at bringing out the best in humans.
+When an executive or manager isn’t authentic, the people working for that person aren’t going to believe the company cares—even if you have a diversity, equity and inclusion program.
+My view is that companies invested in transforming the future will be both great at business and great at bringing out the best in people.

 Do you think there’s an ideal culture where everyone wants to work?

 Shanis: No, there isn’t one ideal culture.
-In fact, some employees will experience their company differently than other employees.
-There should be a shared purpose, a shared vision and a set of values that everyone ascribes to.
-But other than that, each person will bring his or her own unique perspective, which fundamentally helps shape the culture.
+In fact, some employees will experience their company differently from others.
+A shared purpose, a shared vision and a set of values that everyone ascribes to is important.
+But other than that, each person brings their own unique perspective, which fundamentally helps shape the culture.

-For me, these are the basic building blocks of a great culture:
+For me, these are the basic building blocks of great culture: